 Does the Type of Cake Pan Matter?

-You may notice the top most layer browned quite a bit more than the others.
-That was an experiment in the type of cake pans I was using.
-The bottom two cakes were baked in brand-new Wilton pans, and the top layer was baked with a very old pan I borrowed from someone.
-The difference is amazing, and they were all done baking at the same time; it didn’t spend any longer in the oven than the other cakes!
+You may notice that my topmost layer is browned more than the others.
+This was due to the different types of cake pans I used.
+The bottom two cakes were baked in brand-new Wilton pans, while the top layer was made in a very old pan I borrowed.
+The difference is striking, especially since they all finished baking at the same time; the top layer didn’t spend any longer in the oven than the others!

-Looking for more Valentine’s recipes to share with the ones you love?
+Looking for other cake recipes to share with the ones you love?

 - No-Bake Mini Cheesecakes with Raspberry Sauce